LASIK vs PRK FACTS AND SECRETS REVEALED TO THE EXCIMER LASER CANDIDATE

 1) such a myopic retreatment in a presbyopic age would contradict the otherwise desired presbyopic decompensation

-2) may not be possible because of operational technical difficulties (inadequate residual corneal thickness, inability to lift the flap etc)
+2) may not be possible because of operational technical difficulties (inadequate residual corneal thickness, inability to lift the flap etc) 3) or simply because of the patient’s unwillingness to undergo again a second surgery.
+From my experience the patient’s denial is the most common reason.

 MYTH # 7